Headed for Urgent Care or Emergency? Bracing yourself for long wait-times and uncertainty?

 3. Post-Surgical & Fracture Rehab Management

-If you receive minimal-to-no physiotherapy in the hospital after your surgery, our physiotherapists can take over: we also provide early rehab post-discharge.
-This means that after surgery, we help you manage mobility, pain, and function – reducing your risk of complications and the need to be re-admitted to hospital.
+If you receive minimal-to-no physiotherapy in the hospital after your surgery, our physiotherapists can take over: we also provide rehab right after you've been discharged from the hospital.
+This means that after surgery, we help you manage mobility, pain, and function, similar to in-hospital physios, who are often stretched thin.
+That reduces your risk of complications and the need to be re-admitted to hospital.

 4. Vestibular and Concussion Rehabilitation